IlanShtilman/JS-AI-Promote/README.md

 # AI-Promote

-A full-stack application for generating promotional content using various AI models (OpenAI, Claude, Groq, and Gemini).
+A full-stack application for generating promotional content and flyer designs using multiple AI models (OpenAI, Claude, Groq, Gemini) and a modern, interactive React frontend.

 ## Features

-- Generate promotional content using multiple AI models
+- Generate promotional content and flyer layouts using multiple AI models
+- AI Assist panel for reviewing and previewing AI-generated flyer suggestions
+- Manual flyer designer for full user control
 - Support for both English and Hebrew languages
 - Modern React frontend with Material-UI
 - Spring Boot backend with AI integration